 - The fastest card will attack first.

-- A monster with a speed of 1 attacking a monster with a speed of 2 only has a 90% chance of hitting.
+- A unit with a speed of 1 attacking a unit with a speed of 2 only has a 90% chance of hitting.

-- The Reverse Speed Ruleset grants slow monsters the chance to shine!
+- The Reverse Speed Ruleset grants slow unit the chance to shine!

 Armor